Loan Repayment Program for Mental Health Professionals

 Can I receive payment for part-time?

 You can receive a pro-rated award for part-time employment as long as you are providing a minimum of 20 hours of mental health services per week in a MHPSA.

 Is the percentage of the award amount based on my original loan balance or my current loan balance?

-The percentage is based on the verified loan balance at the time of the application for enrollment review.
-If you owe less than the aggregate maximum award amount, the goal is to pay off the loan within 5 years.
+The percentage is based on the verified loan balance at the time the application for enrollment is reviewed.
+If you owe less than the aggregate maximum award amount, the annual payment amounts will be the amounts needed to repay the loan over a period of five years..

 When will I receive my award?